GruAna/PreprocessData.jl/README.md

 ```julia
 message(::Example) = "Example dataset was created by me."
 ```
-> Additional information about the dataset, that is displayed before downloading.
+> Additional information about the dataset that is displayed before downloading.

 If more than one file are to be downloaded `url`, `checksum` should contain a vector with values.